stb-srv/wp-overlay-restaurant/README.md

 The overlay container automatically adjusts its width for different screen sizes.
 On narrow screens it becomes almost full width while on large screens it shrinks a bit for a more balanced appearance.
-These breakpoints can be customised in `assets/overlay.css` if needed.
+The tile heights now grow with their content so text is no longer clipped.
+This behaviour and the breakpoints can be customised in `assets/overlay.css` if needed.